attrivivek/Travelate/README.md

 - Although we began this implementation, we would like to have tags in the index.html page that the user could select, and then those options would be appended to the query to sharpen the search results further.
 - We were not able to figure out how to get a Flask function to render results in real time on the same page as the input.
 With given time we would have liked to add this functionality as well.
 Maybe even have the results update as the user types.
 - We also looked into adding nearby hotels as an option on the results page for thre given hotels returned from the user's query.
 - The dataset we worked with included tags which were too ambiguous for querying.
-The app utilizes country as a query to search by, but given amenities for these hotels we would be able to develope a more robust querying system that not only targets hotels by country, but by amenities that are pertinent to the query.
+The app utilizes country as a query to search by, but given amenities for these hotels we would be able to develop a more robust querying system that not only targets hotels by country, but by amenities that are pertinent to the query.
+- Could'nt use metapy because of environment related issue, But would've used sophisticated and state-of-the-art algorithms like OkapiBM25 for user search query ranking and sorting.

 ## Tools / Research Papers